-Have you recently married?
+Are you recently newlywed?
 Do you plan on being married by the end of the year?
-Likely the last thing on your mind currently is taxes, but there are a few things you’ll want to take care of to avoid unnecessary stress at tax time.
+Likely the last thing on your mind currently is taxes, but there are a few tips as a newlywed you’ll want to follow to avoid unnecessary stress at tax time.

 - Notify the Social Security Administration.
 Report any name change to the Social Security Administration so your name and Social Security number will match when you file your next tax return.
 File a Form SS-5, Application for a Social Security Card, at your local SSA office.
 The form is available on the SSA’s website at ssa.gov, by calling (800) 772-1213 or at local offices.